re4ldev/arch-laptop/README.md

 ## 14. Install system packages with pacstrap ##
 _pacstrap_ script is used to install the selected system packages and copy the mirror list established in the previous step into a hard drive.

-This is a complete list of packages that will be installed to satisfy the system requirements from section [I. Requirements](#i-requirements).

 NOTE: Make sure to chose video driver for your particular hardware.
 More details can be found on Arch Linux Wiki [Xorg: Driver Installation](https://wiki.archlinux.org/title/Xorg#Driver_installation)

 Identify the video card.\